orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/setup_immediate.md

   //do your other stuff here
 }
 ```
-This approach uses what I here call a "punchline":
+This approach uses a "punchline".
-one or two lines of dense, minified code
+A punchline is one or two lines of dense, minified code.
-that is intended to be cut and pasted directly into the code.
+Punchlines are designed to be directly copied into the code,
-Granted, it is rarely very funny, but it is meant to pack a punch, do more and
+not used via function calls or class extensions.
+Although rarely funny, a punchline should "pack a punch" and
-have a lot more thought behind it than a normal line of code would.
+do more than you would expect of a regular line of code.

 Below is the same code punchline written with more familiar punctuation and comments:
 ```javascript
 connectedCallback() {